Les Houches lectures on non-perturbative Seiberg-Witten geometry: Introduction and summary

 \item In \S\ref{sec:GLSMvortex} we introduce \hyperlink{vortices}{BPS vortices} as field configurations that have a non-trivial winding at infinity.
 We turn on the \hyperlink{omegabg}{$\Omega$-background} with parameter $\epsilon$ and compute the corresponding vortex and (closely related) \hyperlink{higgsZ}{Higgs branch partition function}.
 We find that the Higgs branch partition function is annihilated by a differential operator $d_\epsilon$ that quantizes the spectral geometry.
 We further define the dual \hyperlink{word:CoulombZ}{Coulomb branch partition function}.

 \item In \S\ref{sec:exactWKB} we make contact with the \hyperlink{exactWKB}{exact WKB analysis}.
 We define the non-perturbative Higgs branch partition function $\mathcal{Z}^\vartheta(\mathbf{z},\epsilon)$ as the partition function on the $\Omega$-deformed cigar relative to boundary conditions labelled by the phase~$\zeta= e^{i \vartheta}$.
 We show that this non-perturbative partition function may be computed by the exact WKB analysis with respect to the differential operator $d_\epsilon$, and that the vortex partition function is encoded in the non-perturbative partition function at a distinguished phase $\vartheta$, corresponding to the presence of self-solitons.

-We also analyse the dual non-perturbative Coulomb branch partition function.
+\item In \S\ref{sec:overview} we summarise the most important original results of this paper, for those readers who do not wish to go through all technical details but primarily seek an overview of its main accomplishments.

 \end{itemize}

 This outline is depicted in Figures~\ref{fig:summary1} and \ref{fig:summary2}.
 Although most material in the first sections is well-known, and reviewed in other places, we believe that this is the first paper to give a complete account of the relationship of 2d $\mathcal{N}=(2,2)$ theories and the exact WKB analysis.
 We note that similar a partition function in the cigar background, with boundary conditions labeled by phase $\zeta= e^{i \vartheta}$, was studied in the context of the tt$^*$ geometry in \cite{Cecotti:2013mba} and \cite{Neitzke-PCMI}.
 Also, the four-dimensional analogue of $\mathcal{Z}^\vartheta(\mathbf{z},\epsilon)$ was studied in \cite{Hollands:2019wbr,Grassi:2021wpw,Hollands:2021itj}.
 Yet, the two-dimensional story was not yet spelled out in as much detail as we do in \S\ref{sec:exactWKB}.
 Specifically, the statement that the vortex partition function is encoded in the non-perturbative (Higgs branch) partition function at a distinguished phase is new (albeit similar to an analogous such statement in four dimensions \cite{Hollands:2017ahy,Hollands:2019wbr}).
 Finally, other original contributions are the characterisation of the non-perturbative Higgs branch partition function for the $\mathbb{P}^1$-model in \S\ref{sec:npP1} (although the main statement is part of \cite{Grassi:2021wpw}), as well as its dual interpretation as a non-pertubative Coulomb branch partition function.
 The duality between non-perturbative Higgs and Coulomb branch partition functions will be described in more detail in \cite{LoicLotte}.